-Chilaquiles Rojos with deep, bold flavors!
-Crispy corn tortillas, smothered in a tomato & chiles sauce topped with Mexican crema and queso fresco.
+Chilaquiles Rojos (Red Chilaquiles) with deep, bold flavors!
+They’re crispy corn tortillas, smothered in a tomato & chiles sauce topped with Mexican crema and queso fresco.
 This Chilaquiles recipe is an authentic Mexican recipe that you’ll love!

-- Corn tortillas - Chilaquiles are better made with old tortillas than with fresh ones.
-If you only have fresh tortillas they will work too.
-Just take them out of the bag and let them get stale for a few hours.
+- Corn tortillas – Chilaquiles are better made with old tortillas than fresh ones.
+If you only have fresh tortillas take them out of the bag and let them get stale for a few hours prior to frying.
+If you’re making them store bought tortilla chips, use the thicker kind, preferable with low salt.

 - Canola & avocado oil.
 Enough to coat the tortillas if baking or about two cups if frying.

-- 2 or 3 chiles de arbol Use more if you like it very spicy
+- 2 or 3 chiles de arbol.
+If you like spicy chilaquiles, add 2 or 3 more

 How To Make Chilaquiles Rojos